LenaStruts/delicios-recipes/README.md

 ## Files and directories
 - `Main Directory (final_project)`
-    - `capstone` - Updated the project settings and the main url file.
+    - `capstone` - updated the project settings and the main url file
-        - `.env` -
+        - `.env` - contains project environment variables, gitignored

-    - `recipes` - recipes app directory.
+    - `recipes` - recipes app directory
-        - `models.py` - Contains models that keep information about users and recipes, users' preferences.
+        - `models.py` - contains models that keep information about users and recipes, users' preferences.
 In addition, there are methods for serializing data
-        - `urls.py` - Consits of app urls and api routes
+        - `urls.py` - consits of app urls and api routes
-        - `views.py` - There are not only view functions, but also GET and PUT requests functions as well as view functions for authentication(like login, register and logout)
+        - `views.py` - there are not only view functions, but also GET and PUT requests functions as well as view functions for authentication (like login, register and logout)

-        - `static` - Holds all static files.
+        - `static` - holds all static files.
             - `styles.css` - style rules for the project
             - `form.js` - contains functions for manipulating the form
             - `index.js` - holds all functions for manipulation the DOM
             - `Information_Block.ogg` - timer sound
         - `Templates` - contains all html files (in particular, edit.html holds the form for creating a new recipe)
     - `media` - directory that holds images of dishes
-    - `gitignore` - Files to ignore for git
+    - `gitignore` - files to ignore for git
-    - `requirements.txt` - packages required to run the web-sitr
+    - `requirements.txt` - packages required for the project
     - `Procfile` - file for deploying on Heroku

 #### Justification